 - Take a teaspoon of the syrup and place it on a plate.
 After about 10 seconds or so, once it has slightly cooled, dip your forefinger and thumb in it and press together. if they feel sticky the syrup is ready and you can stop cooking it.

-- If you're adding rose syrup, now is the time to do so.
+- If you want to add rose syrup, now is the time to do so.

 The Gulab Jamun